opendatacube/datacube-dataset-config/odc-product-delete/README.md

     - `delete_odc_product_ows.sql`
     - `delete_odc_product.sql`
     - `delete_odc_product_explorer.sql`

+## WARNING!!!
+- These scripts deletes data, so review the scripts thoroughly and use it very carefully!

+### Usage
 - Use with PSQL from the command line.
 Each script takes <product_name> and DB credentials as an input parameter.

-### Usage
 ```
 psql -v product_name=<product-to-delete> -f <scriptname.sql> -h <database-hostname> <dbname>
 ```